analoncur3/ASCoR-Project/README.md

 - Combine terms: id and identification, gov and government
 - Treat "suppression" as no_suppression

-#### 2. Data exploration
+### 3. Data exploration
 - Count articles per media ideology
 - Count articles per congressional session
 - Count articles per day
 - Word counts

-#### 2. Analysis
+### 4. Analysis
-### Title Analysis
+#### Title Analysis
 - co-occurrence networks of titles after removing words with low idf scores (very common words used by both media)
 - similarity analysis comparing left vs right leaning media to understand key terms defining coverage from each

-### Overall Corpus Analysis (to find key topic / frames / narratives structuring the voter ID debate)
+#### Overall Corpus/text Analysis (to find key topic / frames / narratives structuring the voter ID debate)
-- calculate tf-idf scores on the dataframes divided by media type (left and right), and compare top terms per congressional session. (data: right and left)
+- calculate tf-idf scores on the dataframes divided by media type (left and right), and compare top key terms per congressional session. (data: right and left)
 - similarity analysis comparing left vs right leaning media to understand key terms defining coverage from each (data: all)
+- Named Entity Recognition to find which actors are brought to the debate

-### Voter ID Frames
+#### Voter ID Frames
 - target keyness analysis on word "identification" to understand the context surrounding this term of each media group (data: all)
-- explore word embedding of word "identification" using a similar approach to conText but with pre-trained embedding model fine-tuned to our data to understand changes in framing over time.
+- explore word embedding of word "identification" and word similarity scores per congressional session